gsmainclusivetechlab/mobilemoneyapi-devportal/docs/use-cases/recurring-payments/api-service-definition.md

 ### Transaction Types

+A transaction type is used to classify the nature of a transaction.

 | **Code** | **Description** |
 |:--|:--|
 | **merchantpay** | Purchases of goods and/or services from shops (payer present) or online (payer not present). |